 Who We Are

-The Department of Defense Combating Trafficking in Persons Program Management Office (CTIP PMO) falls under the Undersecretary of Defense for Personnel and Readiness (USD (P&R)).
-Beneath USD (P&R) is the Defense Human Resources Activity (DHRA), whose Director is the principal staff element of the Secretary of Defense for policy development, planning, resource management, and program evaluation responsibilities.
-Within DHRA, Policy Support is the CTIP Department coordinator.
+The Department of Defense (DoD) Combating Trafficking in Persons (CTIP) Program Management Office (PMO) falls within the purview of the Under Secretary of Defense for Personnel and Readiness (USD (P&R)) in the Defense Human Resources Activity (DHRA).
+DHRA is responsible for CTIP policy development, planning, resource management, and program evaluation for all of DoD.

 To Report TIP, contact: